phonopy/phonopy/doc/setting-tags.rst

 ``FC_SYMMETRY``
 ~~~~~~~~~~~~~~~~

-This tag is used to symmetrize force cosntants partly.
+This tag is used to symmetrize force constants partly.
 The number of
 iteration of the following set of symmetrization applied to force
 constants is specified.
 The default value is 0.
 In the case of VASP,
 this tag is usually unnecessary to be specified.